 We've covered the basics here, but if you want even more PrEP info,

 the CDC can help.

 By the way, if you have a partner who's living with HIV, there are things they can do to help protect their health and help protect you from getting HIV.

 That's right.
 It's called...

-or treatment as prevention.
-While there is no cure for HIV, people living with HIV can use TasP (along with condoms and other healthier sex practices) to help protect their sexual partners from HIV.
+TasP stands for "treatment as prevention."
+While there is no cure for HIV, people living with HIV can use TasP to help protect their health and help protect their sexual partners from HIV.

 It's like this: Taking HIV treatment every day can lower the amount of virus in the blood to the point where a test can't even pick it up.
 That's called undetectable.
 And current research shows that people living with HIV who get to and stay undetectable have basically no risk of passing HIV to their partners through sex.
 To stay undetectable, people must keep taking their HIV treatment every day.

-PEP or Post-Exposure Prophylaxis, is a prescription medicine taken daily, and is a combination of 3 or 4 antiretroviral medicines.
-You take it after you think you’ve been exposed to HIV.
+PEP, or Post-Exposure Prophylaxis, means taking prescription medicines daily after you think you've been exposed to HIV.

 4 Things You Should Know About PEP: